On this page9 sections

 What business loans don’t require a credit check?

 Invoice factoring requires no personal credit check — approval is based entirely on your customers’ creditworthiness, not yours.
 Revenue-based working capital uses a soft pull only during the initial review (no FICO impact), with underwriting driven by 3–4 months of business bank statements rather than credit score.
 Neither product triggers the full hard-pull credit inquiry that bank or SBA applications require.
-Bay Street Lending’s initial application places your file in front of 50+ funding partners with a single soft pull — no credit impact until you accept a specific offer.
+Bay Street Capital’s initial application places your file in front of 50+ funding partners with a single soft pull — no credit impact until you accept a specific offer.

 What’s the fastest way to get a business loan with bad credit?